gigawhitlocks/emacs-configs/README.md

 ```

-<a id="orga615e0e"></a>
+<a id="org219c062"></a>

 ### Install and Configure Helm for Command and Control

-Helm is a full-featured command and control package that fundamentally alters a number of core Emacs functions, including what appears when you press `M-x` (with the way I have it configured, anyway).
+[Helm](https://github.com/emacs-helm/helm) is a full-featured command and control package that fundamentally alters a number of core Emacs functions, including what appears when you press `M-x` (with the way I have it configured, anyway).

 ```emacs-lisp
 ;; helm